Zhonghaifeng6/AMDANet/README.md

 # AMDANet_ICCV 2025
-The code of MRFS : Mutually Reinforcing Image Fusion and Segmentation.
+The code of AMDANet: Attention-Driven Multi-Perspective Discrepancy Alignment for RGB-Infrared Image Fusion and Segmentation

 ## 💥 Motivation
-In this work, we found that existing traditional scene perception methods are ineffective for garment perception in low-light environments.
+In this work, to achieve precise multimodal semantic segmentation, we propose an Attention-Driven Multimodal Discrepancy Alignment Network (AMDANet).
-Our DarkSeg model learns illumination-invariant structural representations from infrared images, enabling accurate detection and classification of garment and facilitating robotic grasping in low-light environments.
+AMDANet reallocates weights to reduce the saliency of discrepant features and utilizes low-weight features as cues to mitigate discrepancies between modalities, thereby achieving multimodal feature alignment.
 <p align="center">
 <img src="./docs/pipline.jpg" width=85% height=85% class="center">
 </p>